radwietje/GPR-visualisation-script/README.md

 See also `pyproject.toml`.

 ## Usage
-1. Create a folder named `gpr data` in the root directory of the project (same level as `main.py`).
+1. Create a folder named `gprdata` in the root directory of the project (same level as `main.py`).
 2. Place your `.out` or `.h5` GPR data files in the `gpr data` folder.
 3. Open `main.py`.
-4. The script will automatically process all `*.out` files found in the `gpr data` folder and its subdirectories.
+4. The script will automatically process all `*.out` files found in the `gprdata` folder and its subdirectories.
 5. Adjust detection parameters in the `SETTINGS` dictionary as needed:
     - `sigma`: Controls detection sensitivity (lower = more candidates, higher = stricter).
     - `min_trace` / `max_trace`: Sets the depth range of interest (in trace indices).